 Since the year 2006, Somalia has been recognized as one the most corrupt countries in the world.
 The country have been in wars for years all because of corruption and disagreement.
 There is recurring famine and political instability in the country.
 According to Transparency International, corruption is both one of the leading causes and consequences of endemic political instability in Somalia.The African country has suffered a lot and some countries in the same Continent have been praying for the country for reign of peace in the land.

-The least corrupt countries according to Transparency International are:
+The list below shows least corrupt countries, according to Transparency International.

 - New Zealand